wp-plugins/woocommerce-beans/readme.txt

 5. Beans Home Page where your beans page will be promoted.

 == Changelog ==

+= 0.9.21 =
+- Translation bug fixing
+- Personalized message added to propose visitors to join your reward program
+- Connect with Beans and redeem my beans buttons added on checkout page

 = 0.9.20 =
 - Cancel Beans redeem when user choose to remove coupon using wc (when user click on remove coupon link )